 I’m sure you’ve heard that weight loss is simply a matter of calories in Vs calories out, and that all you need to do to lose weight is to create an energy defect.

-If weight loss was truly that that easy, there would be hardly any over-weight people.
+However, if weight loss was truly that that easy there would be hardly any over-weight people.

 This article teaches you how to safely and effectively lose weight fast.
 It also explains how to achieve permanent and natural weight loss without resorting to extreme crash dieting or performing endless hours of exercise.

 It further provides comprehensive answers to pertinent weight loss questions such as:

 - Will cutting out sugar reduce belly fat?

 - Will fruit make you fat?

 - Is it better to eat before exercise or after to lose weight?

 - Can eating veggies make you fat?

 To summarise, this is an evidence-based practical guide detailing some of the best ways to lose weight as opposed to promoting the latest hokum, snake-oil, magic tricks or any other outlandish ways that for example, claim to help you lose 20 pounds in a week.